Euro zone bond yields drop as risk sentiment worsens, inflation fears ease | Business

 Euro zone bond yields dropped on Tuesday as a European Central Bank (ECB) survey showed consumers expect inflation to keep slowing, while risk sentiment worsened on sticky inflation in Germany, weak China trade data and pressure on Italian banks.
 The ECB's monthly Consumer Expectations Survey showed the median respondent in the June edition expected inflation to average 3.4% over the next 12 months, down from 3.9% a month earlier, supporting expectations the bank is nearing the end of its tightening cycle.

 "We expect the ECB will stop hiking rates and begin to cut them before the Federal Reserve.
-That will support Bund's outperformance versus U.S. Treasuries".
+That will support Bund's outperformance versus U.S. Treasuries."
 The German yield curve narrowed its inversion this week.
-The gap between 2-year and 10-year German yields was at -64.6 bps after hitting -56.8 bps on Monday, the smallest spread since June 9.
+The gap between 2-year and 10-year German yields was at -64.1 bps by 1520 GMT, after hitting -56.8 bps on Monday, the smallest spread since June 9.

 Investors have been focused also on U.S. government bond markets after Fitch downgraded the U.S. credit rating.
 In the meantime, Italian banks came under pressure on Tuesday after Italy's cabinet approved a 40% windfall tax on lenders.

-The Italian 2-year yields fell to an almost one-month low and were last down 6 bps at 3.68%.
-A key gauge of long-term inflation expectations in the euro zone hovered around highs touched recently at 2.6489%, after rising to 2.6691% on Monday, the most in at least a decade, according to Refinitiv data.
+The Italian 2-year yields fell to an almost two-month low and were last down 9.5 bps at 3.64%.
+A key gauge of long-term inflation expectations in the euro zone hovered around highs touched recently at 2.6253%, after rising to 2.6691% on Monday, the most in at least a decade, according to Refinitiv data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)